24 Astronomy Facts You Never Learned in School

 Uranus is quirky

 As the only planet that rotates on its side, Uranus has scientists baffled.
-Some theories include that the planet may have been altered at some point by a titanic collision, says space.com.
+Some theories include that the planet’s orientation may have been altered at some point by a titanic collision with an asteroid or another planet.
 Either way, it’s the solar system oddball when it comes to planet rotations.
 But then, space is weird.
 These are the normal things astronauts can’t do in space.

 Stargazing is (almost) like looking into the past

 Since stars are so far away and their light takes so long to reach Earth, it’s possible the star you’re looking at is already dead.
 A good example is the Pillars of Creation, which are part of a region called the Eagle Nebula that’s 7000 light-years away from us.
 These pillar-like clouds of dust and gas were first imaged by the Hubble Telescope in 1995—but they were actually destroyed at least 6000 years ago by a supernova.
 What we’re seeing in Hubble’s 1995 image is what the Pillars of Creation looked like 7000 years ago.
-The good news: Those “already dead” stars are rare, so the majority of the stars in the sky are “still there and will be for a few more billion years.
+The good news: those “already dead” stars are rare, so the majority of the stars in the sky are still intact, and will be for a few more billion years.
 We can see a lot of space from Earth, but these are the things that you can see on Earth from space.

 Lose weight by planet hopping

 If you’re, say, 140 pounds, did you know you would be about 53 pounds on Mercury?
 Without getting caught up in complicated math, the reason behind the swift weight change is the planet’s gravitational field.
-As LiveScience explains, “your mass remains constant across the universe, while your weight changes depending on the gravitational forces acting on you, which vary from planet to planet.”
+This is because your mass is constant across the universe, while your weight measurement changes depending on the force of gravity wherever you are—and gravity changes from planet to planet.
 Since Mercury’s gravitational field is less than Earth’s, you’d weigh less.
 If the gravitational field is more than the Earth’s, you’d, of course, weigh more.
 (Word to the wise: Avoid Jupiter, because it triples your weight!)
 These are the most baffling mysteries about the universe.

 Move over, moon rocks

 Pluto was unceremoniously kicked off the team of full-sized planets we consider part of our solar system.
-(The rest of them are, of course, Mars, Venus, Earth, Mercury, Jupiter, Saturn, Uranus, and Neptune.)
+(The rest of them are, of course, Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.)
 “The International Astronomical Union reclassified poor Pluto as a dwarf planet in 2006—a move that had astrologers and many a stargazer alike upset at the demotion.
-Pluto lost its status due to being just half the width of the United States and way smaller than any of the other planets sharing the same status in the solar system.
-Pluto being a planet is just one of many facts you learned in school that are no longer true.
+Pluto lost its status due to being just half the width of the United States—way smaller than any of the other planets sharing the same status in the solar system.
+Calling Pluto a planet is just one of many facts you learned in school that are no longer true.

 A long trip

-The last time our solar system was in its current position around the Milky Way, the earliest dinosaurs were first roaming the Earth, notes iflscience.com.
-Perhaps that’s because it takes a whopping 230 million years for our solar system to complete one single orbit around the Milky Way.
+The last time our solar system was in its current position around the Milky Way, the earliest dinosaurs were first roaming the Earth.
+That’s because it takes a whopping 230 million years for our solar system to complete one single orbit around the Milky Way.
 That really puts that long-day feeling into perspective.
 Did you know that your genes change when you spend time in space?